 In this guide:

-- Glossary: A brief index of LGBTQ+ language
+- Glossary: A brief index of LGBTQIA+ language

-- Crunching the Numbers: statistics about gender identity and LGBT discrimination
+- Crunching the Numbers: statistics about gender identity and LGBTQIA+ discrimination

-- Sensitivity Coaching: How to talk to employees about LGBT inclusion
+- Sensitivity Coaching: How to talk to employees about LGBTQIA+ inclusion

 - Built-in Bias: Transition to a gender neutral language with this cheat sheet